top of page

 Using EFT (Emotionally Focused Therapy) to Heal, Reconnect, Rebuild

-You’ve been blindsided.
-You feel betrayed, fragmented, unmoored.
-This is serious—but it doesn’t have to be the end of your story.
+You feel blindsided.
+You feel betrayed.
+But this doesn’t have to be the end of your relationship.

 Infidelity Treatment for Couples in Boston, Massachusetts